-* ADP jobs report a tick below expectations, Dec. revised lower
+* ADP jobs report a tick below expectations, Dec. revised

 * Services sector grows at faster clip than forecast

 * Gilead Sciences shares weigh the most on S&P 500

 * Dow up 0.1 pct, S&P off 0.1 pct, Nasdaq down 0.3 pct

 NEW YORK, Feb 5 U.S. stocks bounced off a

 technical support level on Wednesday, after the S&P 500 hit its